Hospitality and Tourism Management Associate in Science

 3 Credits

-This course is a study of the characteristics of living organisms with emphasis on man.
-Unifying concepts such as metabolism, energy utilization and reproduction will be investigated.
+This course applies the scientific method to critically examine and explain the natural world including but not limited to cells, organisms, genetics, evolution, ecology, and behavior.
+It is a study of the characteristics of living organisms.
+Unifying concepts such as metabolism, genetics, evolution, and cellular organization will be investigated.
 Laboratory exercises will emphasize basic principles of biology.
-Designed for non-science majors, this course does not fulfill the credit requirements for biology majors.
+Designed for non-science majors, this course does not fulfill the credit requirements for biology majors (see BSC 2010C).
 Lab fee required.
-This class satisfies the General Education State Core Science requirement for A.A. degree seeking students.
+This class satisfies the General Education State Core Natural Science requirement for degree seeking students.

+In this course students will apply the scientific method to critically examine and explain the natural world.
+This course will cover molecular biology, cellular biology, genetics, metabolism, and replication.
 This course is primarily for science majors or students with a strong biology background.
 It is a study of the molecular and cellular composition and function of living organisms.
-Emphasis will be given to structure, chemical metabolism and genetic mechanisms.
+Emphasis will be given to structure, chemical metabolism, and genetic mechanisms.
 Laboratory illustrates basic biological principles.
 Lab fee required.
-This class satisfies the General Education State Core Science requirement for A.A. degree seeking students.
+This course satisfies the General Education State Core Natural Science requirement for degree seeking students.

 English I Gen Ed Core